erictheise/geostack-api/README.md

 [Leaflet](http://leafletjs.com) to generate map overlays for points of interest.

-The `dynamic.html` page in a companion repo, [geostack-map-pages](https://github.com/erictheise/geostack-map-pages), consumes data from this api in order to create a Leaflet [GeoJSON Layer](http://leafletjs.com/reference.html#geojson).
+The `dynamic.html` page in a companion repo, [geostack-map-pages](https://github.com/erictheise/geostack-map-pages), consumes data from this api in order to create and display a Leaflet [GeoJSON Layer](http://leafletjs.com/reference.html#geojson).

 ## Use